practicalli/spacemacs/install-spacemacs/clojure-lsp/snippets.md

 ## Using snippets

-Start typing the name of the snippet and it should appear in the auto-completion pop-up menu
+Start typing the name of the snippet and it should appear in the auto-completion pop-up menu.
+Matching entry names end with `(Snippet)`.

 ![Spacemacs Clojure LSP snippets - comment example](https://raw.githubusercontent.com/practicalli/graphic-design/live/spacemacs/screenshots/spacemacs-clojure-lsp-snippets-autocomplete-example-comment.png)